cristinacolpos/PELA-blocks/README.md

 ![PELA Calibration Set](calibration/PELA-calibration-set.png)

-*TL;DR: Print a [PELA-calibration.stl](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration.stl) or [PELA-calibration-set](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration-set.stl), test fit with LEGO, read the best 'top_tweak' and 'bottom_tweak' numbers from the sides and update these in [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad).
+**TL;DR** *: Print a [PELA-calibration.stl](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration.stl) or [PELA-calibration-set](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration-set.stl), test fit with LEGO, read the best 'top_tweak' and 'bottom_tweak' numbers from the sides and update these in [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad).
 Open any model in OpenSCAD, press F6, and export as STL*

 Printer, slider parameters and plastic effect the precise fit of press fit connectors.
 It is usually necessary to slightly adjust knob and bottom ring size to achieve a good fit by editing [`PELA-print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-print-parameters.scad).
 The most common settings are `top_tweak` and `bottom_tweak` which can be read from the side of the clibration block.
 Other model settings affecting all designs are available in [`PELA-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/PELA-parameters.scad).
 The `PELA-calibreation-set` blocks vary the size of `axle_hole_tweak`.
 Read the same `top_tweak` number from the side, nearer the top of the block.